Insulin Pumps and CGM Questions and Answers

 There are many treatments available for diabetes patients, with more being discovered and researched every year.
 Two methods of therapy include insulin pumps, to help patients automatically regulate levels of insulin, and CGM, which stands for continuous glucose monitoring and provides a more complete picture of glucose levels by revealing a history of lows and highs that other tests are not sensitive enough to detect.

 Arkansas Diabetes and Endocrinology Center uses both of these technologies to ensure the most complete course of care for those living with diabetes.
-In the state of Arkansas, we are the leading Diabetes Center for use of technology to assist in the treatment of diabetes.
+In the state of Arkansas, we are the leading Diabetes Center for use of technology, using Omnipod and Tandem T-Slim, and Medtronic MiniMed insulin pumps, to assist in the treatment of diabetes.
 Our professionals are educated on the most up-to-date practices and procedures and have conducted many clinical trials, have presented at major conferences, are published in leading journals and conduct educational seminars for medical professionals throughout Arkansas, the United States and North America.
 You can rest assured that our team of doctors and physician assistants will provide the highest quality care available, and will review your current insulin pump data, assess your overall control of the condition, identify any issues that may lead to hyperglycemia or hypoglycemia and recommend changes that help you stay on course for the successful and effective management of your condition.

 Arkansas Diabetes and Endocrinology Center provides personal care for each of our patients, creating a treatment plan as unique as you are.